 PPL Electric hired staff for Phase I to develop RFPs, lead the selection process, and manage all aspects of Phase I programs.
-Over the last four years, that staff has worked closely with CSPs, trade allies, customers, and stakeholders to seek their input on programs and measures.
-The success of Phase I and design of the Phase II Plan is a result of drawing on their expertise.
+Over the last four years, that staff has worked closely with CSPs, trade allies,

-&lt;sup>3 Excludes Statewide Evaluator costs that are not subject to the cost cap.
+3 Excludes Statewide Evaluator costs that are not subject to the cost cap.
 These costs are estimated to be \$3 million for PPL Electric.